TrinityChristiana/instasham-walkthrough/README.md

 - General
   - Each user should have a user object in firebase.
   - When getting the current date use the `getCurrentDate` function in `/helpers/dateHelper.js`.
   - Get username from characters before @ in user's email address.
-Ex: if email is trinity@me.com, username would be trinity.
+Ex: if email is "trinity@me.com", username would be "trinity".
   - Don't use the Firebase key from the user node when referencing a user, always use the uid from the auth user.
   - Do not update the components file.
 You may update the styles, but do not update the React code it's self.
 - Login Page